lbelzile/experimental-F21/content/evaluations/05-problem-set.markdown

 </div>

-[^1]: This study was selected because it was the object of a replication study.

-[^2]: For the sake of the exercice, never do this at home less you want to throw power away!
+[^1]: For the sake of the exercise, never do this at home unless you want to throw information away!
+We will see how to properly analyze unbalanced designs latter.